Kim Hyon-hui: Aftermath

 For her role in the bombing of KAL 858, Kim was sentenced to death in March 1989.
 However, South Korean president Roh Tae-woo pardoned her later that year, saying that she was merely a brainwashed victim of the real culprit, the North Korean government.
 Although Kim was given an option to return to North Korea, she opted to stay in the South and defected.

-She later wrote an autobiography entitled The Tears of My Soul and donated the proceeds to the families of the victims of Flight 858, writing the autobiography under the South Korean-style spelling of her name, Kim Hyun Hee.
+She later wrote an autobiography titled The Tears of My Soul, and donated the proceeds to the families of the victims of Flight 858, writing the autobiography under the South Korean-style spelling of her name, Kim Hyun Hee.

 Publishers Weekly, in its 1992 review of the book Shoot the Women First by Eileen MacDonald, described Kim as "robot-like" and "wholly submissive to male authority".

 In an interview with Washington Post correspondent Don Oberdorfer, Kim said that she'd been led to believe the bombing was necessary to aid the cause of reuniting the peninsula.
 She repeated this on a 2018 National Geographic documentary about the Kim family.
 However, the sight of Seoul's prosperity made her realise she'd "committed the crime of killing compatriots."